Self-employed borrower reviewing mortgage rate documents at a desk

 What credit score do I need for the best self employed mortgage rate?

-A credit score of 740 or above typically unlocks a lender’s best pricing tier for self-employed borrowers.
+A credit score of 740 or above typically qualifies for a lender’s best pricing tier for self-employed borrowers.
 Scores between 680 and 739 usually carry a rate premium of 0.25%–0.50%, while scores below 660 may require a non-QM loan product with significantly higher rates.

 Can I get a mortgage if I have only one year of self-employment history?

 Most conventional lenders require two full years of self-employment income documented via tax returns.
-However, some lenders will accept one year if the borrower was previously employed in the same field and can document the transition.
+Some lenders will accept one year if the borrower was previously employed in the same field and can document the transition.
 FHA guidelines also allow exceptions in limited circumstances.

 Do bank statement loans have higher interest rates than conventional mortgages?